TheOfficialPeter/webscraping.github.io/README.md

 ![image](https://user-images.githubusercontent.com/57006688/206853892-b0ae17cf-7de0-41fc-b2ac-08b344be9eb4.png)

 you have to put `.text` becuase otherwise it will print the entire element.
 You can change it and see the difference.
 And that's the basics of scraping with Beautiful Soup.
 You can have a look at `9.
 Displaying information using PyPlot` if you want to see how we place the fetched information into visual representations and graphs.
+Again I want to remind you that all the files and code is uploaded to this github repo which you can visit [here](https://github.com/TheOfficialPeter/webscraping.github.io/)

 ## What is lazy-loading and how to overcome it